reasonmethis/docdocgo-core/README.md

 > You can skip this section and still be able to use all of the bot's features.
 The repo comes with a database preconfigured with a default document collection, obtained by ingesting this very README and other documentation.
 Additionally, using the `/research` command (see [Response Modes](#response-modes)) automatically ingests the results of the web research into a new document collection.

-To ingest your documents and use them when chatting with the bot, you can simply type `/ingest` or `/upload` if you are using the Streamlit UI.
+To ingest your documents and use them when chatting with the bot, you can simply type `/ingest` if you are using the Streamlit UI.
 In the console mode, follow the instructions below.

 ### 1. Fill in the desired ingestion settings in the `.env` file